 - Going to victim impact panels

 Your charges will only be dropped if you complete the program.
-If you fail to do this, your case would re-enter the criminal justice system and go straight to sentencing.
-Diversion programs are usually only available for first-time offenders and misdemeanor or low-level crimes (i.e., DUIs, shoplifting, and drug possession).
+If you fail to do this, your case will re-enter the criminal justice system and go straight to sentencing.
+Diversion programs are usually only available for first-time offenders and misdemeanor or low-level crimes like DUIs, shoplifting, and drug possession.

 Your Attorney Will Work to Have Your Charges Dropped

-An arrest can be distressing; however, a criminal conviction can cause problems for you for the rest of your life.
+An arrest can be distressing; however, a criminal conviction goes on your criminal record and can cause problems for you for the rest of your life.
 That’s why you need the Simmrin Law Group on your side.

 Your prosecutor may voluntarily dismiss your charges, but this is rare.
 Instead, they typically require negotiation and persuasion before going in front of a judge to file a dismissal on your behalf.
 Talk to us about your case for FREE, with no obligation.
-Contact us by calling or completing the online form right now.
+Contact us by calling or completing the online form right now to work to keep your criminal record clean.

 Call or text (310) 896-2723 or complete a Free Case Evaluation form